 The Impression Pixel is used with various different marketing channels, so it supports collecting data that might not be pertinent with an email campaign – such as a Placement ID or Site ID.
 Most of the fields in the Impression Pixel are optional.
 The only required fields are the ConfID and the Campaign ID – although we do suggest you include an Advertiser ID, even if it’s just a hard-coded value for the email channel.

 If you submit a value with an unaccepted character, than the Salesforce DMP servers won't be able to process it, and none of the data will be collected for that impression.
-This includes whitespace characters, such as spaces and tabs.
-All of these trackers are URLs, and URLs can not include unencoded whitespace characters.
+It is also important to note that all of these trackers are URLs, so values need to be properly URL-encoded as well.

 Salesforce DMP can also translate these ID values into human-readable names in the platform, if you provide us with a translation from the IDs to the names you would like shown.